BackofenLab/GraphClust-2/README.md

 ### Using Kitematic graphic interface (Windows/MacOS):
 Please check this [step-by-step guide](./kitematic/kitematic.md).

+### Demo instance:
+A running demo instance of Galaxy-GraphClust is available at http://bit.ly/GalaxyGraphClust.
+Please note this instance is exactly the same Docker container which we offer here.
+It has limited computation capacity, intended for demonstration and limited testing purposes and currently there is not planned to have long-time availability.
+We recommend to follow instructions above.

 # Usage - How to run Galaxy-GraphClust:

 ## Browser access to the server: